mProjectsCode/obsidian-lemons-search-plugin/README.md

 While the input field is focused, you can use the following special actions.

-- `uparrow` Move selection up by one
+- `↑` Move selection up by one
-- `downarrow` Move selection down by one
+- `↓` Move selection down by one
+- `Home` Move selection to the first item
+- `End` Move selection to the last item
+- `Enter` Open selection in same tab
-- `enter` Open selection
+- `Ctrl + Enter` Open selection in a new Tab
-- `tab` Copy the current selection into the search bar
+- `Tab` Copy the current selection into the search bar
+- `Escape` Cancel the search

 ## Mouse Navigation

 - Clicking on a suggestion that is not selected will select the clicked suggestion
-- Clicking on the selected suggestion will open the suggestion
+- Clicking on the selected suggestion will open the suggestion in the same tab
+- Ctrl-Clicking on the selected suggestion will open the suggestion in a new tab